Chapter 8 Advising Travelers with Specific Needs

 Humanitarian service can damage personal health.
 Studies involving long-term humanitarian workers have noted that >35% report that their personal health status deteriorated during the mission.
 Accidents and violence are documented risks for humanitarian aid workers and cause more deaths than disease and natural causes.
 Recent estimates place the risk of violence-related deaths, medical evacuations, and hospitalizations at approximately 6 per 10,000 person-years among aid workers.
 Conditions and outcomes vary by location, nature of the humanitarian event, and time spent in the field.

-A recent study of American Red Cross workers noted a 10% ratio of injury or accident and an exposure to violence of 16%.
-That study also showed that >40% found the experience more stressful than expected.
+A study of American Red Cross workers noted a 10% ratio of injury or accident and an exposure to violence of 16%.
+The same study also showed that >40% found the experience more stressful than expected.
 An earlier study of deaths among Peace Corps volunteers noted that unintentional injuries were the cause of nearly 70% of deaths, followed by homicide at 17%.
 Illness was responsible for 14% of the Peace Corps fatalities.

 Evaluation and Pre-Travel Medical Care

-Giving careful attention to pre-travel evaluation, both medical and psychological, in addition to educating travelers can reduce the likelihood of illness and the need for repatriation.
+Giving careful attention to pre-travel evaluation, both medical and psychological, in addition to educating travelers, can reduce the likelihood of illness and the need for repatriation.
 Comprehensive medical examinations can prepare travelers by helping identify previously unrecognized disease and allowing for treatment before travel.
 Careful evaluation of risk factors (family history, history of alcohol or substance abuse, sexually transmitted diseases, and psychiatric illness) may direct additional evaluation and identify previously unrecognized psychological problems or chronic conditions.
 Identifying alcohol or substance dependence, depression, or other psychiatric illness is important, as these conditions may be exacerbated by the stress of the mission and are often the reason for emergency repatriation.
 People planning long-term assignments should have their dental condition assessed and any problems dealt with before departure.

 Regardless of the area of the world in which the aid worker will be deployed, certain basics should be addressed in the pre-travel encounter, including routine vaccinations, malaria chemoprophylaxis (if appropriate), food and water precautions, self-treatment for travelers’ diarrhea, risks from insect bites, and injury prevention.